A/B Testing Sample Size: A Definitive Guide for Beginners

 4. Overlooking Statistical Significance and Test Power

-If the A/B test power is too low, even a large sample size may fail to identify meaningful differences between variations.
-Ensure a balance between sample size, statistical significance, and test power to obtain accurate results and make informed decisions about website optimizations.
+Focusing solely on sample size without considering statistical significance and test power is a common mistake.
+If test power is too low, even a large sample size may fail to identify meaningful differences between variations.
+A balance between sample size, statistical significance, and test power is necessary for accurate results.

 5. Dealing with High Drop-Off Rates